Richard Palmiter

 Richard Palmiter (born April 5, 1942) is a cellular biologist.
-He was born in Poughkeepsie, NY and later went on to earn a BA in Zoology from Duke University and a PhD in Biological Sciences from Stanford University.
+He was born in Poughkeepsie, NY, and later went on to earn a BA in Zoology from Duke University and a PhD in Biological Sciences from Stanford University.
 He is employed with the University of Washington where he is a professor of biochemistry and genome sciences.
 His current research involves developing a deeper understanding of Parkinson's disease.
 His most notable research is a collaboration with Dr. Ralph Brinster where they injected purified DNA into a single-cell mouse embryo, showing transmission of the genetic material to subsequent generations for the first time.

 Background and education

-Richard Palmiter was born in Poughkeepsie, NY on April 5, 1942.
+Richard Palmiter was born in Poughkeepsie, NY, on April 5, 1942.
 He earned his Bachelor of Arts in Zoology at Duke University in 1964 followed by a PhD in Biological Sciences from Stanford University in 1968.
 He has been employed with the University of Washington since 1974.
 He was appointed as Investigator of the Howard Hughes Medical Institute two years later in 1976.
 His research is notable in the cell biology community which is evidenced by his funding by the National Institutes of Health and The Michael J. Fox Foundation.
 He has been a contributing member to the prestigious National Academy of Sciences since 1984.
-Due to his background education and passions, his work primarily centers around molecular biology and animal physiology.
+Due to his background education and passions, his work primarily centers on molecular biology and animal physiology.
 In addition to his research, he is a professor of biochemistry at the University of Washington.